jordipons/sklearn-audio-transfer-learning/README.md

 - `/data/index/`: indexed files containing ground truth annotations and partitions.
 - `/data/audio/`: folder where to store the audio datasets.

-When running previous scripts, the following folders will be created:
+When running our scripts, the following folders will be created:
 - `./data/audio_representation/`: where the training Audioset features are stored.
 - `./data/experiments/`: where the results of the experiments are stored.